msveshnikov/mars-project-autocode/README.md

 # Mars Project Modernization (build by [AutoCode](https://autocode.work) in 20 minutes)

 ## Overview

 This project modernizes and resurrects the Mars application using contemporary technologies and best practices, offering an  immersive and interactive experience for exploring the Red Planet.
+Converted from old Delphi code.

 # DEMO